Institute of IT Professionals

-The Institute of IT Professionals (IITP) is a non-profit incorporated society in New Zealand.
+The Institute of IT Professionals (ITPNZ) is a non-profit incorporated society in New Zealand.
 As New Zealand's ICT professional body, the IITP exists to promote education and ensure a high level of professional practice amongst ICT professionals.
 Before July 2012, IITP was known as the New Zealand Computer Society Inc (NZCS).

+On 1 October 2025, IITP declared it was insolvent, and that it would be holding a Special General Meeting later that month to confirm liquidation and appoint a liquidator.

 Objects

-The objects of the Institute of IT Professionals, as provided in the Institute's constitution, are to:
+The objects of the Institute of IT Professionals, as provided in the institute's constitution, are to: